filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 ### Reservation mode and legacy mode

-When `session_open` is true, the engine operates in **reservation mode** for all explicit messages in `M(T)`.
-When `session_open` is false, the engine operates in **legacy mode**, preserving existing preflight, transfer, and settlement behavior.
+When `session_open` is true, the engine operates in **reservation mode** for explicit messages in `M(T)`, applying the rules in the following subsections.
+When `session_open` is false, the engine operates in **legacy mode**, preserving existing preflight, transfer, and settlement behavior; `reserved[a]` is treated as zero for all actors, and Begin/End are not invoked.

-- In reservation mode, the rules in the following subsections apply.
-- In legacy mode, the rules prior to this FIP continue to apply; `reserved[a]` is treated as zero for all actors, and Begin/End are not invoked.

 Reservation mode applies only to explicit messages in `M(T)`.
 Implicit messages (including block rewards and cron) do not participate in the reservation plan and execute in legacy mode after End has succeeded.

 ### Preflight behaviour and coverage

 Preflight does not change on-chain balances.
-It checks that each message’s reservation coverage is consistent with `plan_T` and, if a message fails prevalidation (and therefore will not execute), releases that message’s reservation immediately.
+It checks that each message’s reservation coverage is consistent with `plan_T` and, if a message fails prevalidation (and therefore will not execute), it releases that message’s reservation immediately.

-For each explicit message `m` from sender `s` processed while `session_open` is true, preflight MUST:

-1. Compute

-   `gas_cost(m)` (as defined above)

-   using the same arithmetic and units as existing gas accounting, defined over unbounded integers.
+For each explicit message `m` from sender `s` processed while `session_open` is true, preflight MUST compute `gas_cost(m)` (as defined above) using the same arithmetic and units as existing gas accounting, defined over unbounded integers.
 If an implementation cannot represent this value (for example due to numeric overflow), it MUST treat this as an implementation error, not as an alternative consensus outcome.

-2. Check that `reserved[s] ≥ gas_cost(m)`.
+Preflight MUST then check that `reserved[s] ≥ gas_cost(m)`.
 Violation of this condition indicates that the host has constructed an inconsistent `plan_T`; this MUST be treated as an implementation error.

-3. MUST NOT deduct `gas_cost(m)` from the sender’s on-chain balance as part of preflight.
+Preflight MUST NOT deduct `gas_cost(m)` from the sender’s on-chain balance.
-4. If the message fails prevalidation (for example, due to bad syntax, invalid nonce, or other legacy preflight failures) and is classified as a prevalidation failure, then before returning, the engine MUST decrement

-   `reserved[s] := reserved[s] − gas_cost(m),`

-   which is well-defined because step 2 ensures `reserved[s] ≥ gas_cost(m)`.
+If the message fails prevalidation (for example, due to bad syntax, invalid nonce, or other legacy preflight failures) and is classified as a prevalidation failure, then before returning, the engine MUST decrement `reserved[s] := reserved[s] − gas_cost(m)`.
+This decrement is well-defined because the invariant `reserved[s] ≥ gas_cost(m)` has been verified.
 The message’s gas accounting (including any miner penalty) remains as specified in the legacy rules.
 After this decrement, the engine MUST NOT make any additional changes to `reserved[]` for this message.

 If preflight succeeds and the message proceeds to execution, `reserved[s]` is left unchanged until settlement in `finish_message` (see below).

 ### Transfer enforcement via free balance

-While `session_open` is true, the engine MUST enforce all value transfers against a sender’s **free balance** rather than its raw on-chain balance.
+While `session_open` is true, the engine MUST enforce all non-gas value transfers against a sender’s **free balance**, rather than against the sender’s raw on-chain balance.

-For any value-moving operation that transfers an amount `value` from actor `a` to some recipient, other than gas settlement itself:
+For any operation that attempts to transfer an amount `value` from an actor `a` to any recipient (excluding gas settlement itself), define:

-- Let `balance[a]` denote `a`’s current on-chain balance.
+- `balance[a]` as `a`’s current on-chain balance,
-- Let `reserved[a]` denote the current reservation entry for `a` (0 if not present).
+- `reserved[a]` as `a`’s current reservation entry (or 0 if `a` is not present in the reservation ledger), and
-- Define the free balance

-  `free[a] = balance[a] − reserved[a].`
+- `free[a] = balance[a] − reserved[a]`.

-The engine MUST require:

-- `free[a] ≥ 0` at all times while `session_open` is true; and
-- `value ≤ free[a]` as a precondition for the transfer.

-If `value > free[a]`, the transfer MUST fail with the existing insufficient-funds semantics for that operation, and no balances or `reserved[]` entries are updated as a result of that transfer.
+The engine MUST require `free[a] ≥ 0` while `session_open` is true, and it MUST treat `value ≤ free[a]` as a precondition for the transfer.
+If `value > free[a]`, the transfer MUST fail with the existing insufficient-funds semantics for that operation, and neither on-chain balances nor `reserved[]` entries may be modified as a result of that failed transfer.

-This affordability rule MUST be applied uniformly to all value-moving paths during message execution, including but not limited to:

-- top-level message value transfers,
-- actor-initiated transfers,
-- sub-calls that send value,
-- actor creation that includes an initial balance,
-- SELFDESTRUCT-like flows that send remaining balance to a beneficiary,
-- implicit sends performed by built-in actors as part of their logic.

-Gas settlement at the end of a message (burning base fee, overestimation burn, and crediting miner tips) is handled separately and is exempt from the free-balance affordability check, as described below.
+This check applies uniformly to all value-moving paths during message execution, including top-level message value, actor-initiated sends, sub-calls that carry value, actor creation with initial balance, SELFDESTRUCT-like flows, and any implicit sends performed by built-in actors.
+Gas settlement at the end of a message (burning base fee, overestimation burn, and crediting miner tips) is handled separately and is exempt from the free-balance check, as described below.

 ### Settlement behaviour and invariants